deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 katex: True
 ---

 Will scaling deep learning produce human-level generality, or do we need a new approach?
 Can everything be learned from experience, or does learning require innate knowledge and reason?
-The question is as old as philosophy itself, but as we continue to develop learning systems that affect our lives, we need to start answering it.
+The question is as old as philosophy itself, but as we continue to develop learning systems that affect our lives in profound ways, we need to start answering it.

 Current deep learning has limitations.
 It lacks data efficiency, generalization ability, extrapolation, robustness to adversarial attacks, compositionality, causality, symbolic reasoning, and several more.
-Most people agree that these are necessary for AGI.
-But they disagree about what it will take to get there.
+Most people agree that these will have to improve if we're to develop AGI.
+But they disagree about how to do it.

-Proponents of the scaling hypothesis argue that, just as the human brain is a giant neural network trained on years of experience, and just as we've seen ever more impressive and surprising abilities emerge with more data and compute, these limitations will likewise be overcome by scaling.
+Proponents of the scaling hypothesis argue that, just as the human brain is a giant neural network trained on years of experience, and just as we've seen ever more impressive and surprising abilities emerge with more data and compute, these limitations will likewise be overcome by adding data and compute.

 Perhaps the most common view, is that while deep learning and scale are foundational, we do need to add new concepts, but they will have to be compatible with gradient-based learning.

-Proponents of neuro-symbolic AI argue that deep learning should be combined with a radically different approach, symbolic AI.
-The above limitations are fundamental to deep learning, irrespective of scale.
+Proponents of neuro-symbolic AI argue that the above limitations are fundamental to deep learning, no matter how deep it gets.
+They want to combine deep learning with a radically different approach, symbolic AI.

 On all sides, proponents cite well-known results in support of their views; The universal approximation theorem means that neural networks can represent any function.
 Bayes' theorem implies that simple models generalize better.
 No amount of correlation can ever imply causation.

 Each side interprets the abilities and shortcomings of current systems in accordance with their views.
-Empirically, deep learning continues to deliver amazing results.
+Empirically, deep learning continues to deliver amazing results, largerly though .
 But it still struggles with full self-driving, medical diagnosis and other long-tailed, billion-dollar problems that we've been working on for a while now.

 I'll present my take on DL's generalization ability.
 I'll argue that while DL can indeed learn anything given enough data and compute, many problems place harsh constraints on both.
 Loss functions are minimized by "shortcuts", i.e. solutions that don't generalize beyond the data distribution.
 But you and I generalize out-of-distribution all the time.
 In fact, let's try it now: